Charged with Domestic Assault in Knoxville or Surrounding Areas?

-When most people think of domestic violence, they think of spousal abuse, but domestic violence charges can also involve family members, roommates, ex-girlfriends and ex-boyfriends and others who are in a domestic relationship.
+What is domestic assault?
+When most people think of domestic violence, they think of spousal abuse.
+However, domestic violence charges can also involve family members, roommates, ex-girlfriends, ex-boyfriends, and others who are in a domestic relationship.

-If you have been charged with assault or battery against a member of your family or household, you are facing a domestic violence charge.
-You should contact a qualified lawyer as soon as possible to protect your rights in a system that can deprive you of your freedom before you are even convicted.
+If you have been charged with assault or battery against a member of your family or household in Tennessee, you are facing a domestic violence charge.
+You should contact a qualified lawyer licensed to practice in East Tennessee as soon as possible to protect your rights in a system that can deprive you of your freedom before you are even convicted.

 The Garza Law Firm understands the effect an accusation of domestic violence can have on your job and your life and offers a free initial consultation to discuss your case and your options.
 We want to put you at ease, and we do this by formulating a careful defense strategy that will give you the best chances for an acquittal or having the charges dropped altogether.